magictm/strapi-plugin-deep-populate/README.md

 ```

 This fetches articles with relations populated up to 10 levels deep, or the maximum depth set in the plugin configuration – whichever is lower.
 This ensures your API responses remain performant even with large datasets.

+> Please note!
+Using `?populate=deep,1` with depth of 1 will always return all relations with depth 1.
+Works same as `?populate=*`. `populateIgnore` will as well not work.

 ### Excluding Specific Fields from Population